-Changing the Windsor Castle Guard, takes place in the spectacular surroundings of the oldest and largest occupied castle in the world.
+The Windsor Castle Guard change takes place in the spectacular surroundings of the oldest and largest occupied castle in the world.

 Traffic is stopped and the bustling High Street is transformed into a Parade Ground, lined by residents and visitors, waiting to see the Guards led by a Regimental Band march to and from changing the Windsor Castle Guard.

-To see the Changing the Guard ceremony inside the castle, where the Regiment, who have been on duty for the previous 24 or 48 hours handover to the New Guard, you will need to purchase a Windsor Castle ticket.
+To see the Changing the Guard ceremony inside the castle, where the Regiment, which has been on duty for the previous 24 or 48 hours hand over to the New Guard, you will need to purchase a Windsor Castle ticket.

 Unless The Queen is in official residence the Windsor Castle Guard change ceremony takes place in the Lower Ward with the New and Old Guard entering and leaving through the Henry VIII Gate.